 Recounts and absentees

 Absentee ballots shouldn’t be rejected because of mismatches between voters’ signatures on their ballots and their signatures on file, according to the bill.
-Those voters would be mailed provisional absentee ballots that would be counted if they provide identification.
+Those voters would be mailed a request for identification so that their absentee ballots would counted.

 An analysis by the AJC found that county election officials reported rejecting nearly 7,000 ballots, or 3 percent of total absentee votes cast, in November's election.